Condition Focus

 Functional Benefits

-• Improved chewing and bite alignment
+• May improve chewing and bite alignment

-• Reduced jaw strain and TMJ-related discomfort
+• May reduce jaw strain and TMJ-related discomfort

-• Better distribution of pressure across teeth
+• Can help distribute pressure more evenly across teeth

 Aesthetic Benefits

-• Enhances facial balance
+• May enhance facial balance

-• Creates a more harmonious smile profile
+• Can help create a more harmonious smile profile

-• Improves overall symmetry
+• May improve overall symmetry

 Early treatment often leads to better and faster results.